MicrosoftDocs/data-api-builder-docs/data-api-builder/breaking-changes.md

 ## Definition of a breaking change

-A *breaking change* is a change that may require you to make changes to your application in order to avoid disruption.
+A *breaking change* is a change that requires you to make changes to your application in order to avoid disruption.

 The following changes are considered breaking changes to the Data API builder engine: